 1. Connect to wifi or buy a SIM card

 First things first, you will need a smartphone that can access data outside of the country, not only for Grindr (or PlanetRomeo when you’re in Germany).
-The reality of having access to internet is like having water while traveling.
+The reality of having access to the internet is like having water while traveling.
 You’ll need it to help you get around your new surroundings, and well, yes to access your social media and dating apps to make new friends.
 You can get a sim card upon arrival if your phone is unlocked, or T-Mobile offers a pretty nice deal for traveling abroad without a contract.

 2. Plan what you can to get the best deals